zonneplan/KiBot/README.md

             - **`datasheet_as_link`**: [string=''] Column with links to the datasheet.
             - **`generate_dnf`**: [boolean=true] Generate a separated section for DNF (Do Not Fit) components.
             - **`kicost`**: [boolean=false] Enable KiCost worksheet creation.
+                            Note: an example of how to use it on CI/CD can be found [here](https://github.com/set-soft/kicost_ci_test).
             - **`logo`**: [string|boolean=''] PNG file to use as logo, use false to remove.
             - **`specs`**: [boolean=false] Enable Specs worksheet creation.
 Contains specifications for the components.
                            Works with only some KiCost APIs.